earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
-This function creates a **polar heatmap**, a novel visualization method
+This function creates a **polar heatmap**, —part of our analytics framework
-developed as part of the analytics framework in :cite:t:`kouadiob2025`,
+:footcite:p:`kouadiob2025`—to visualize the two-dimensional density
-to visualize the two-dimensional density distribution of data points.
-It is
+distribution of data points.
+It is particularly powerful for uncovering
-particularly powerful for uncovering relationships between a linear
+relationships between a linear variable (mapped to the radius) and a cyclical
-variable (mapped to the radius) and a cyclical or ordered variable
+or ordered variable (mapped to the angle).
+Depending on the dataset, a 2D KDE
-(mapped to the angle).
-It answers the question: "Do high or low values
+may be used :footcite:p:`Silverman1986`,It answers the question: "Do high or low values
 of one metric tend to concentrate at specific times, seasons, or categories?"

 **Mathematical Concept:**